harrelfe/blogdown/content/post/introduction.md

-1.  reliance on large-sample theory so that inaccurate normal distribution-based tools can be used, as opposed to tailoring the analyses to data characteristics using the bootstrap and semiparametric models
+1.  reliance on large-sample theory so that inaccurate normal distribution-based tools can be used, as opposed to tailoring the analyses to data characteristics using Bayesian methods, the bootstrap, and semiparametric models
 2.  belief that null hypothesis significance testing ever answered the scientific question and the p-values are useful